github/docs/content/get-started/quickstart/hello-world.md

 Branching lets you have different versions of a repository at one time.

-By default, your repository has one branch named `main` that is considered to be the definitive branch.
-You can use branches to experiment and make edits before committing them to `main`.
+By default, your repository has one branch named `master` that is considered to be the definitive branch.
+You can use branches to experiment and make edits before committing them to `master`.

-When you create a branch off the `main` branch, you're making a copy, or snapshot, of `main` as it was at that point in time.
-If someone else made changes to the `main` branch while you were working on your branch, you could pull in those updates.
+When you create a branch off the `master` branch, you're making a copy, or snapshot, of `main` as it was at that point in time.
+If someone else made changes to the `master` branch while you were working on your branch, you could pull in those updates.

 This diagram shows:

-* The `main` branch
+* The `master` branch
 * A new branch called `feature`
-* The journey that `feature` takes before it's merged into `main`
+* The journey that `feature` takes before it's merged into `master`

 ![branching diagram](/assets/images/help/repository/branching.png)